 You could be the first member of the police service that deals with an individual causing nuisance or behaving in an anti-social way - talking to them, building a rapport and influencing their behaviour.

 The Force’s Human Resources department have organised a number of sessions to help potential applicants with their applications.

-Location: Loxley House, Nottingham City Council, Station St, NG2 3NG.
+Location: Ground Floor Committee Room at Loxley House, Nottingham City Council, Station Street, NG2 3NG.

 The Force are also seeking PCSOs who are looking to transfer from their current Force area into Nottinghamshire Police.

 If you are interested in joining Nottinghamshire Police as a PCSO, you can find out more about the role in our guide to becoming a Police Community Support Officer, reading what they get up to in their everyday work and by reading the eligibility requirements for becoming a PCSO.